glenvishal/Challenge-1/README.md

-## Minimum requirements to run the code
+## Minimum requirements to execute the code
 - Java jdk 8 or higher
 - Maven 3.6.0